zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 Austria differs from a kilogram in Australia, which differs from that in Brazil, Kazakhstan, Pakistan, Switzerland or the U.S. What we assume is an absolute measure of mass shows real-world natural variability.
-Variability is a feature of natural populations and also a natural part of every experiment we undertake.
+Variability is a feature of natural systems and also a natural part of every experiment we undertake.

 ## Replication
-To figure out whether a difference in responses is real or inherently random, *replication* applies the same treatment to multiple experimental units.
+To figure out whether a difference in responses is real or inherently random, **replication** applies the same treatment to multiple experimental units.
 The variability of the responses within a set of replicates provides a measure against which we can compare differences among different treatments.
-This variability is known as *experimental error*.
+This variability is known as **experimental error**.
 This does not mean that something was done wrongly!
 It's a phrase describing the variability in the responses.
-Random variation is also known as *random error* or *noise*.
+Random variation is also known as **random error** or **noise**.
 It reflects imprecision, but not inaccuracy.
 Larger sample sizes reduce this imprecision.

-In addition to random (experimental) error, also known as noise, there are two other sources of variability in experiments. *Systematic error* or bias, occurs when there are deviations in measurements or observations that are consistently in one particular direction, either overestimating or underestimating the true value.
+In addition to random (experimental) error, also known as noise, there are two other sources of variability in experiments. **Systematic error** or bias, occurs when there are deviations in measurements or observations that are consistently in one particular direction, either overestimating or underestimating the true value.
 As an example, a scale might be calibrated so that mass measurements are consistently too high or too low.
 Unlike random error, systematic error is consistent in one direction, is predictable and follows a pattern.
-Larger sample sizes don’t correct for systematic bias; equipment or measurement calibration does. *Technical replicates* define this systematic bias by running the same sample through the machine or measurement protocol multiple times to characterize the variation caused by equipment or protocols.
+Larger sample sizes don’t correct for systematic bias; equipment or measurement calibration does. **Technical replicates** define this systematic bias by running the same sample through the machine or measurement protocol multiple times to characterize the variation caused by equipment or protocols.

-A *biological replicate* measures different biological samples in parallel to estimate the variation caused by the unique biology of the samples.
+A **biological replicate** measures different biological samples in parallel to estimate the variation caused by the unique biology of the samples.
 The sample or group of samples are derived from the same biological source, such as cells, tissues, organisms, or individuals.
 Biological replicates assess the variability